derek-knox/Coding-For-Designers/Structure Style Behavior/Structure, Style, and Behavior.md

 # Structure, Style, and Behavior

 Visual designs created directly with code and/or computer software most often only use 2D space.
 Do not let this be a limitation as a designer.
 Designs leveraging 3D space can be extremely valuable too, especially when designing novel user interfaces, games, and other creative interactive products.
-Ultimately, 3D design excels where conveying spatial relationships are most valuable.
+Ultimately, 3D design excels when conveying spatial relationships is valuable.

 Though a 2D and 3D design may look drastically different in comparison, a computer utilizes the same three concepts to render interactive visuals for each.
 These concepts are:
 1. Structure